Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 When Dayton initially installed the Old Village and central systems, the city didn't receive many complaints about the water quality (i.e. yellow/brown water).
 I suspect this was due to the fact that almost all of the homes connecting to it already had softeners and filter systems which took care of the issue.
 As new homes started coming in, the complaints soon followed.
 What I've also found talking to new home owners is their perception of the water in their home greatly depends on whether or not their home has a softener and filter system.

 Earlier this year the council decided to go forward with a design to add a treatment facility to the central system.
 At that time the estimate was $4 million.
-We also received a grant of $4 million from the federal government for it.
+We also received a grant of $4 million from the federal government and $1.75M from the state for it.
 Recently we were presented with a rough design for that facility which came in at $7.5 million.
 We were able to remove 0.5 of that since it was clear we didn't need it (a very expensive power generator) so now we're at $7 million.

 And just to be clear... this treatment will ONLY remove ion and manganese.
 It will NOT soften the water.
 So if you don't want to end up replacing your dish and clothes washer every 5-10 years, you'll want to make sure your home has a water softener.